-- Just because you’re in “real” labor, doesn’t mean your baby will arrive in the next 24-hours or even 48-hours, depending on what’s going on for your body and your baby.
+- Just because you’re in “real” labor doesn’t mean your baby will arrive in the next 24-hours or even 48-hours, depending on what’s going on for your body and your baby.

 Going Into Labor Isn’t Like It Is In the Movies

 Let’s start with the last point first; in the movies, it’s so obvious.
-One moment, a woman is arguing with her mate or grabbing coffee with a friend when – – all of a sudden — she crouches down with her arms over her belly, and starts exclaiming she’s in labor.
+One moment, a woman is arguing with her mate or grabbing coffee with a friend when – – all of a sudden — she crouches down with her arms over her belly and starts exclaiming she’s in labor.

 Signs You Are Going Into Labor

 Here are some of the signs that you are going into labor.
-Pretty soon your “How do I know if this is labor?” will turn to a definite, “I’m going into labor…”
+Pretty soon, your “How do I know if this is labor?” will turn to a definite, “I’m going into labor.”

 - Your water leaks.
 Similarly, a small tear or puncture can cause a leak, where amniotic fluid slowly trickles out.
 You may think – at first – that you are leaking urine because it will make your panties wet and may even soak through a layer of clothes over time.
-However, a panty liner will do the trick in the meantime and, like mentioned above, you should give your healthcare provider a call to let them know what’s going on.
+However, a panty liner will do the trick in the meantime, and, like mentioned above, you should give your healthcare provider a call to let them know what’s going on.
 They’ll let you know how to proceed.

 - A dilated cervix.
 Once you hit the 36-week mark, your midwife or OB/GYN will want to see you every week.
 During these visits, they often check your cervix and will let you know if you’re dilated.
 Keep in mind that a woman near labor –but not in labor – can walk around for days with a slightly dilated cervix.
 So, while it’s a sign that labor is close – it’s not time to run to the hospital.
-Going to early may mean they admit you – and you’re more likely to have your labor induced if you don’t go into labor on your own within 24-hours or so.
+Going too early may mean they admit you – and you’re more likely to have your labor induced if you don’t go into labor on your own within 24-hours or so.
 Better to labor at home until it’s really “time,” minimizing your chances of using unnecessary labor interventions.

 Now, for the real thing.
-Real contractions can start out feeling like a bad case of gas or slight indigestion and you may even have diarrhea.
+Real contractions can start out feeling like a bad case of gas or slight indigestion, and you may even have diarrhea.
 They will then progress to a tightening of the abdominal and/or back muscles.
 At first, you can talk through them or breathe naturally.
-As they increase in intensity, you will have to stop what you are doing or interrupt a conversation to simply, be with yourself and breathe through them.
+As they increase in intensity, you will have to stop what you are doing or interrupt a conversation to be with yourself and breathe through them.

-If this is your first baby, keep in mind that first labors are notoriously longer than usual so although you may be tempted to skedaddle to the hospital, you are better off laboring at home until it’s really time to avoid being strapped to a fetal monitor or risking being pressured to use interventions that aren’t a part of your birth plan.
+If this is your first baby, keep in mind that first labors are notoriously longer than usual, so although you may be tempted to skedaddle to the hospital, you are better off laboring at home until it’s really time to avoid being strapped to a fetal monitor or risking being pressured to use interventions that aren’t a part of your birth plan.

 With “Real” contractions:

-—Being active or laying down won’t make a darn difference, contractions happen anyway.
+—Being active or laying down won’t make a darn difference; contractions happen anyway.

 —Changing positions won’t change their behavior.